jovenlumaas/apollo-client-reduxify/README.md

 - apollo-client-reduxify provides strongly typed utility functions for dispatching an action and consuming a state (via selectors).

-- in apollo-client-reduxify, a developer has the flexibility to persist a state tree and keep the other state trees not to persist.
+- in apollo-client-reduxify, the developer has the flexibility to persist a state tree and keep the other state trees not to persist.
 Unlike in redux, you have to persist the whole large state tree, if needed.